TheLMiffy1111/JAOPCASingularities/README.md

 # JAOPCA Singularities - Just A Ore Processing Compatibility Attempt: Singularities
-A mod that aims to add singularities for more ores to avaritia.
+An addon to JAOPCA that helps add singularities for more materials to Avaritia.
 Based off of AOBD Singularities.